 ECC.7.9 Generators, HVDC System owners and BM Participants shall provide a Control Point.

 In the case of EU Generators and HVDC System owners, for each Power Station or HVDC System directly connected to the National Electricity Transmission System and for each Embedded Large Power Station or Embedded HVDC System, the Control Point shall receive and act upon instructions pursuant to OC7 and BC2 at all times that Power Generating Modules at the Power Station are generating or available to generate or HVDC Systems are importing or exporting or available to do so.
-In the case of all BM Participants, the Control Point shall be continuously manned except where the Bilateral Agreement specifies that compliance with BC2 is not required, in which case the Control Point shall be manned between the hours of 0800 and 1800 each day.
+In the case of all BM Participants, the Control Point shall be continuously manned except where a Generator in in respect of an Embedded Large Power Station which either concluded Purchase Contracts for its Main Plant and Apparatus before DDMMYY, or where the Generator had concluded Purchase Contracts relating to a Substantial Modification before DDMMYY)where the Bilateral Agreement specifies that compliance with BC2 is not required, in which case the Control Point shall be manned between the hours of 0800 and 1800 each day.
+Any Generator in respect of an Embedded Large Power Station which either concluded Purchase Contracts for its Main Plant and Apparatus on or after DDMMYY, or where the Generator had concluded Purchase Contracts relating to a Substantial Modification on or after DDMMYY, shall be required to have a Control Point that shall be continuously manned.

-In the case of BM Participants , the BM Participant’s Control Point shall be capable of receiving and acting upon instructions from The Company.
+In the case of BM Participants the BM Participant’s Control Point shall be capable of receiving and acting upon instructions from The Company.

 The Company will normally issue instructions via automatic logging devices in accordance with the requirements of ECC.6.5.8(b).